 Andy Moran reveals the two men to catch in Mayo's sprint drills

-It would be understandable if a few senior players on the Mayo panel took a step away from the grind of the inter-county scene at the start of this year.
+It would have been understandable if a few senior players on the Mayo panel took a step away from the grind of the inter-county scene at the start of this year.

 Many of the squad have massive work commitments.
 10 of the 2017 panel either work or study in Dublin and face epic commutes three and four times a week.
 And then there's the heartbreak.